WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-poonamben-veljibhai-jat.md

 crime-record:
   - crime: accussed
     ipc: 452,  323,  504,  506(2),  114
-    details: FIR NO.:- I-250/2007, GANDHIDHAM DISTRICT POLICE STATION, IN THE COURT OF JUDI.
+    details: "FIR NO.-- I-250/2007, GANDHIDHAM DISTRICT POLICE STATION, IN THE COURT OF JUDI.
 MEGI.
-FIRST CLASS, GANDHIDHAM, CASE NO. 4340/2007.
+FIRST CLASS, GANDHIDHAM, CASE NO. 4340/2007."

 date: 2014-01-28
 version: 0.0.5